Wondering if kids time out really works? Here’s why I gave up time out and what I do instead – 3 tips that will help when it’s time to discipline.

 Ok, the truth is, I don’t really remember how I felt.
 I actually don’t even remember why I bit the girl.
 I just remember one thing: the penalty.
 I remember the sting on my tongue and the bitter taste.

 Yep, you guessed it.
-My teacher put soap on my tongue and stood me in the corner.
+My teacher put soap on my tongue and stood me in the corner for an old fashioned kids time out.
 She decided that if I was going to use my mouth to hurt someone, she would do something to keep my mouth from enjoying that activity.
 And it worked.
 I never bit anyone again, mostly because I didn’t EVER again want to experience the same pain and taste the soap left lingering.

 Now, I’m not advocating that we all get a giant bottle of soap and start dousing disobedient children.
 Please don’t hear that.
 I bring up this story to illustrate my point: We don’t usually stop a behavior unless the consequences we face are logical, painful, and memorable.
 Take, for example, touching the stove.
 You’ve probably burned yourself on something at some point in your life.
 What keeps you from touching the stove?
 It’s mostly the fear of that painful and memorable consequence: getting burned.

-So, based on that lesson, is time out an effective discipline tactic?
+So, based on that lesson, does putting kids in time out have an effective discipline result?
 I’d argue that it’s not.
 Here’s why.

-1. Time out is neither painful nor memorable.
+1. Putting kids in time out is neither painful nor memorable.

 Please don’t panic.
 When I say “painful” I don’t mean physically.
 In most cases, I want a consequence for my children that will cost them something.
 It is “painful” because they will lose something, like the privilege of riding his bike because he won’t put it away where it belongs.
 Some consequences are actually physically painful, like when you keep running on the sidewalk anyway and skin your knee.
 This is actually a natural consequence.
 That means it happens as a natural result of a poor choice.